justeattakeaway/pie/apps/pie-storybook/README.md

 `cd` into the monorepo root folder and start Storybook in development mode: `yarn dev --filter=pie-storybook`

+If you are working on a component: make sure storybook is running, open an new terminal, `cd` into `packages/components/[component]` and run `yarn watch`.
+Any changes you make should automatically compile when saved and will appear in storybook.

 Story files are stored at the `apps/pie-storybook/stories` folder and follow the naming convention described below:

 `<component-name>.stories.ts`